DerwenAI/strwythura/README.md

 Given as input:

   * `domain.ttl` -- semantics for the domain context
-  * `sz_er/er.ttl` -- a domain-specific thesaurus based on entity resolution
+  * `sz_er/export.json` -- a domain-specific thesaurus based on ER
+  * a list of structured datasets used in ER
   * a list of URLs from which to scrape content

 The `domain.ttl` file provides a basis for iterating with an _ontology